 Whether you’ve already got a great hospitality degree like a Bachelor’s in Hospitality Management, or a non-hospitality qualification but want to move into hotel management, an MBA in Global Hospitality Management is the perfect choice to take your hotel management career to the next level.

 Effective management of a hotel is all about making sure your guests have a safe, pleasant, and first-class experience.

 Great customer service is paramount, but it’s not just about being a friendly and welcoming host.

 There are many vital hotel services and interlinked moving parts that all need to work together to create that all-important fantastic customer experience.

 To be an effective hotel manager, you’ll need to keep everything running smoothly.

-You’ll need to be great at multi-tasking, working under pressure, be an excellent communicator, a stickler for the finer details and a first-rate problem solver.
+You’ll need to be great at multi-tasking, and working under pressure, be an excellent communicator, a stickler for the finer details, and a first-rate problem solver.

 What are the types of hotel management?

 Most hotels will have several departments, each with a different specialist area, but which all need to work together to achieve the best customer experience possible.

 Each hotel department will usually have its own manager to oversee the operations and staff within that particular area.